 How can you make sure that you’re picking the right insolvency lawyer?

-2. Are they a true professional and thought leader?
+2. Are they a thought leader?

-3. You mightn’t like their associates
+3. Do you like their associates?

 4. Do you feel comfortable working with them?